slhogle/OT2_plate_spotting/README.md

 [Import](https://support.opentrons.com/s/article/Get-started-Import-a-protocol) and [run](https://support.opentrons.com/s/article/Get-started-Run-your-protocol) the python script `02_cfu_serial_dilution_spot.py.` This script performs two distinct subprotocols.
 First, it performs the serial dilution series for each plate in the concentrations of Figure 2.
 It uses the p300 multichannel pipette and 200/300 µl tips, exchanging tips for each dilution.

-Next, the robot switches to the p20 multichannel pipette and uses 20 µl tips to draw from the dilutions of 1E-08, 1E-07, 1E-06, and 1E-05 and spots a small aliquot of these dilutions to agar.
+Next, the robot switches to the p20 multichannel pipette and uses 20 µl tips to draw from the dilutions of 1E-08, 1E-07, 1E-06, and 1E-05 and spots a small aliquot (usually 2 µl) of these dilutions to the agar.
 In this step, the robot works backwards from most dilute to most concentrated so that it does not need to exchange tips each time. **It is very important** to perform the ["Labware Position Check"](https://support.opentrons.com/s/article/How-positional-calibration-works-on-the-OT-2#LPC) which will allow you to [set offsets](https://support.opentrons.com/s/article/How-Labware-Offsets-work-on-the-OT-2) specific for the rectangular trays with agar. **MOST IMPORTANT** is to set the "z" offset for the agar plates so that the OT-2 considers the "top of the well" as when the pipette tips are just barely above the agar.

 ## 3) Additional agar spotting from the same dilutions